sjrogren's symptoms

 5. You have vaginal dryness

-Because Sjögren’s syndrome often develops after the age of 40, you might chalk up vaginal changes to perimenopause or menopause.
-But Sjögren’s syndrome can aggravate the thinning and inflammation of vaginal walls that your body naturally experiences as estrogen levels drop with age.
+Because Sjögren’s often develops after the age of 40, you might chalk up vaginal changes to perimenopause or menopause.
+But Sjögren’s disease can aggravate the thinning and inflammation of vaginal walls that your body naturally experiences as estrogen levels drop with age.
 This can lead to painful sex, a burning or itching sensation, and an increase in vaginal discharge.
-A small study of 30- to 68-year-old women published in the Archives of Rheumatology found that those with Sjögren’s had more vaginal pain and lower levels of lubrication, arousal, satisfaction, and orgasm than their healthy counterparts.
+A study in the journal Rheumatology found that those with Sjögren’s had more vaginal pain and lower levels of lubrication, arousal, satisfaction, and orgasm than their healthy counterparts.

 6. Your skin is dry and itchy